nrdxp/nrd.sh/content/blog/everything-is-a-trust-decision.md

 I undersold it.
 The line is a theorem, and it is not about packaging.
-It applies to anything that keeps a record that only grows and wants an answer from it to stay true: package managers, the public logs that stand behind the padlock in your browser, code changes with a signature on them, science that can be rerun, and the key you replace the day your laptop is stolen.
-This post is about that shape.
+It applies to anything that keeps a record that only grows and wants an answer from it to stay true: package managers, transparency logs, signed commits, reproducible science, the key you rotate the day your laptop is stolen.
 You already make trust decisions all day.
-The shape says make them on purpose, and write them down.
+The result says to make them on purpose, and write them down.

-Start with the largest record there is, because that is where the stakes are.
-Last week a lab announced a solution to a Millennium Prize problem, one of the famous open questions in mathematics, and two researchers who had posted first asked in public how their work had been used.[^navier] I do not know who is right.
-What strikes me is that nobody can know from the record, because the record science keeps cannot answer the question.
+The largest such record is the scientific one.
+Last week a lab announced a solution to a Millennium Prize problem, and two researchers who had posted first asked in public how their work had been used.[^navier] I do not know who is right.
+Nobody can know from the record, because the record science keeps cannot answer the question.
 Who posted what, when, and what was built on it are questions about a sequence of findings that only ever grows, and science settles every one of them by reading, argument, or reputation.

-Here is why a fight over credit is not a small thing.
-Science is meant to be a self-correcting machine, and its correcting rule is short: check the result, then rerun it.
-Point that rule at the machine itself and it seizes.
+A dispute over credit is not a small thing.
+Science is meant to correct itself, and its correcting rule is short: check the result, then rerun it.
+Applied to science's own record, the rule fails.
 "Who found this first" and "what does this rest on" cannot be checked or rerun by anyone, because the record was built to hold findings, not the answers to those questions.
-So when credit goes wrong, a field ends up taking its lead from whoever took the work instead of whoever did it, and everything built on that lead is built on the wrong foundation.
+When credit goes wrong, a field takes its lead from whoever took the work instead of whoever did it, and everything built on that lead is built on the wrong foundation.
 There is no court to send it to.
 A truth is nobody's property, and that is as it should be, but it means no law can put credit back where it belongs.
-Only people behaving well ever did, and a record cannot store good behavior.
+Only conduct ever did, and a record cannot store conduct.

+Under the credit problem sits a deeper one.
+A citation tells the reader that the evidence is elsewhere and who holds it.
+Almost nobody follows it.
+So a citation is taken on faith, and a result is not checked by being cited, however many times.
+If you hold the evidence yourself and can rerun it, the result is checked, whether or not a journal ever said so.
+The citation stands in for a check the reader cannot run.
+Our institutions have the order backwards.
+What gets believed is what the pipeline has approved, and the approval says nothing about the
+contents: a true result without it is waved away because there is nothing to cite, and a false result with it travels for years looking like knowledge.
+The pipeline decides who is believed, and everyone who wants to be believed has to queue for it.
+A record in which every claim carries its grade, checked by machine, cited at source, taken on a named person's word, or argued from other claims, would let anyone look instead of asking whom to trust.
+That is a problem of how the record is built, and a problem of that kind can have an engineered solution.

+Certificate Transparency shows what one looks like.
+It is the public log of every TLS certificate issued, and the most widely deployed append-only record in the world.
+It can prove exactly two things.
+That an entry is in the log.
+And that a newer version of the log is the old one with more entries on the end, nothing erased or rewritten.
+Both proofs are small.
+The log is a Merkle tree, a tree of hashes, which I will also call fingerprints, and a proof is one path down it, logarithmic in the size of the log.
+Ask it anything about what the entries *say*, how many certificates it holds for your domain, whether one was issued by an authority you never authorized, and it has no proof to give you; someone reads the entries.
+That is no gap in its engineering.
+Its two proofs read the shape of the tree and never its contents, and nobody had a theory of which claims about contents could have a proof like that.

+Some claims about a record have a special shape: what they say about the whole is assembled from what they say about the pieces, as a total is assembled from its parts.
+The paper calls a claim of that shape a *fold*.
+Whenever a claim over a record is a fold, a checker can settle it at every size the record ever reaches with a number of openings that grows only with the logarithm of the record, from the shape of the claim alone, assuming nothing but that fingerprints cannot be forged.
+Every other claim that keeps its proof small pays for it with a cryptographic hardness assumption.
+The paper's word for a record held that way is *eusynoptic*, Aristotle's word for a city small enough to survey at a glance, and the glance stays the same size no matter how large the record grows.
+Certificate Transparency's two proofs, "this is in the log" and "this log extends that one," are both of this shape, and both read the structure of the log and never its entries.
+"This finding was in the record before that one" is another, and it reads the entries.
+So is "everything this paper cites was in the record before it," and so is "no package beneath this program has been pulled as of entry *n*."
+"This result reproduces" is fixed by the record only when the record carries everything a stranger needs to run it, and where it does not, the theorem names what you are trusting instead: the authors' word, or a named replicator's.

+Nobody has felt this yet, because nobody has built a record whose claims come with proofs with as few pieces as a Merkle path: priority as a receipt instead of a dispute, a citation as a pointer you can check instead of one you take on faith, a result graded by what a stranger can rerun.
+Those follow from the result, and each can be tested.
+If one fails, the result is wrong.

+Since the first draft, we tested one of them: that the small proof is not a property of Merkle trees but of any claim with the fold shape, over any domain, and that it holds at scale.
+We built an engine on the paper's two calculi and ran it against randomly generated domains and randomly generated claims of that shape, each resting on many entries, over records of up to a million entries, under three seeds.
+The work to check a claim stayed logarithmic in the record's size, in counted operations and in wall-clock time, and the part of the engine that opens a proof against the record's fingerprint is proved sound in Lean, assuming an injective hash and stated at the simplest measure.
+The run itself uses a test hash that is not injective, so the run is evidence about the structure rather than about collision resistance, and the logarithmic bound on the number of openings is proved in the paper's development and tested, not proved, in the engine.
+The engine is not public yet.
+Until it is, this is my report of what it did; when it is, you can run it.
+We are building two records on it, one for packages and one for identity, and both appear near the end, along with the rougher one that built this paper.
+The one science needs, nobody has built, and the finding says what it would have to be.
+You may want to see us succeed or you may want to see us fall.
+Either way, the argument is the thing to contend with.

 I did not set out to find any of this.
 I spent a decade inside Nix, and this summer, after years of building the atom, I saw that it could